GGPrompts/claude-code-cheatsheet/README.md

 # Claude Code WSL Quick Reference

-A comprehensive, interactive cheat sheet for developers using Claude Code with WSL (Windows Subsystem for Linux).
-This reference guide includes essential commands for Claude Code, WSL, terminal operations, Git, and more.
+This quick reference page started as a 2nd monitor cheat sheet for myself because I have the memory of a goldfish and would sometimes stare at my terminal, utterly clueless.
+I'm sharing it in case it helps other Claude Code users who are new to WSL and Linux commands.
+Feel free to customize it and make it your own!

 ## ✨ Features